-Following the presidential address on Thursday 2nd may, 2019, delivered by His Excellency the President Julius Maada Bio GCRSL President of the Republic and Commander in chief of the Republic of Sierra Leone Arm Forces, on the occasion of the state opening of the second section of the fifth Parliament in the Chamber of Parliament building, tower hill Freetown, gave birth to National Monitoring and Evaluation Department (NaMED).
-Page 7:36, the National Monitoring and Evaluation Department was created in the Ministry of Planning and Economic Development with the mandate to create an effective national institutional framework to monitor and evaluate the implementation of the medium term national development plan, and other government and donor funded projects.
+Following the presidential address on Thursday 2nd may, 2019, delivered by His Excellency the President Julius Maada Bio GCRSL President of the Republic and Commander in chief of the Republic of Sierra Leone Arm Forces, on the occasion of the state opening of the second section of the fifth Parliament in the Chamber of Parliament building, tower hill Freetown, gave birth to National Monitoring and Evaluation Directorate (NaMED).
+Page 7:36, the National Monitoring and Evaluation Directorate was created in the Ministry of Planning and Economic Development with the mandate to create an effective national institutional framework to monitor and evaluate the implementation of the medium term national development plan, and other government and donor funded projects.

-The National Monitoring and Evaluation Department (NaMED) was established in 2018, to provide technical leadership and coordination for the overall national M&E agenda of Sierra Leone, within the newly re-created Ministry of Planning and Economic Development (MoPED).
+The National Monitoring and Evaluation Directorate (NaMED) was established in 2018, to provide technical leadership and coordination for the overall national M&E agenda of Sierra Leone, within the newly re-created Ministry of Planning and Economic Development (MoPED).
 On the 11th of June 2020, the President transferred the National Monitoring and Evaluation Department (NaMED) to National Monitoring and Evaluation Directorate (NaMED) to operate from the office of the President with his Excellency providing direct oversight in order to obtain credible data and information required for the formulation and implementation of development plans that will enable Government and its development partners to track their implementation progress and ascertain the extent to which development goals and set targets have been met.

 National M&E has the potential to inform intervention tracking, inform corrective actions, planning and resource allocation, increase accountability of service providers and authorities towards citizens, and inform regulation of services and service providers.
 Ultimately, national M&E can and should result in improvement to, and the sustainability of all government and donor service delivery.